zamazan4ik/awesome-pgo/article/article.md

 Compilers are modest from the optimizations perspective when they see inline assembly.
 So don't expect PGO optimizations **inside** the inline assembly block.
 Around the block, all should work the same as for the usual code.

 However, the situation with BOLT is different.
 Since BOLT works on already-compiled binaries, it doesn't care about your inline assembler and can perform optimizations over it.
-However the inline assembly can be written in a bunch of strage ways: with `rodata` mixed with the text, or without CFIs (breaking ABI unwinding requirements).
-BOLT can handle that and has safeguards skipping over functions it doesn't fully understand, but in the worst case it's possible to skip such functions manually using `-skip-funcs` BOLT parameter (LLVM Discord [discussion](https://discord.com/channels/636084430946959380/930647188944613406/1183110709865881701)).
+However the inline assembly can be written in a bunch of strange ways: with `rodata` mixed with the text, or without CFIs (breaking ABI unwinding requirements).
+BOLT can handle that and has safeguards skipping over functions it doesn't fully understand, but in the worst case, it's possible to skip such functions manually using `-skip-funcs` BOLT parameter (LLVM Discord [discussion](https://discord.com/channels/636084430946959380/930647188944613406/1183110709865881701)).

-More about handling inline assembly in LLVM you can find in "2021 LLVM Dev Mtg “Handling inline assembly in Clang and LLVM”" talk ([YouTube](https://www.youtube.com/watch?v=MeB7Dp3G2UE)).
+More about handling inline assembly in LLVM you can find in the "2021 LLVM Dev Mtg “Handling inline assembly in Clang and LLVM" talk ([YouTube](https://www.youtube.com/watch?v=MeB7Dp3G2UE)).

 ### How does PGO/PLO help with binary size optimization?